ioam/svn-history/topographica-win/README.txt

 ====================

 * This step need only be performed if we change Python version or
-* update an extra (e.g. Numeric), and it is only performed by one
+* update an external package (e.g. Numeric), and it is only performed
-* developer: the result is committed to the repository.
+* by one developer: the result is committed to the repository.

 A developer uses the script in create_python_topo/ to setup a copy of Python plus all the extras (e.g. Numeric) needed for Topographica.
 The